prime31/Nez/FAQs/Scene-Entity-Component.md

 Entity Lifecycle methods:

-- **onAddedToScene**: Called when the entity is added to a scene
+- **onAddedToScene**: Called when the entity is added to a scene after all pending entity changes are committed
 - **onRemovedFromScene**: Called when the entity is removed from a scene
-- **onAwake**: called in the same frame as onAddedToScene but after all pending entity changes are committed
 - **update**: called each frame as long as the Entity is enabled
 - **debugRender**: called if Core.debugRenderEnabled is true by the default renderers.
 Custom renderers can choose to call it or not.
 The default implementation calls debugRender on all Components and the attached Colliders if there are any